Duotun/MR-with-CG-and-AI/README.md

 ---
 # :beer: Cool Demos & Technology
-we list multiple implementations, plugins, tools and libraries in MR technology for the purporse of rapid learning and practice.
+we list multiple implementations, plugins, tools and libraries in MR technology for the purpose of rapid learning and practice.

 <details open>
 <summary>Mixed Reality</summary>